 An African-American police officer from Colorado teams up with a white counterpart in an audacious double-act to infiltrate the Ku Klux Klan.
-Spike Lee crime drama based on a true story.
+Writer-director Spike Lee picked up his first ever Oscar for his adapted screenplay based on a true story.

 It’s the early 1970s, and Ron Stallworth (John David Washington, Love Beats Rhymes) is the first African-American detective to serve in the Colorado Springs Police Department.
 Determined to make a name for himself, Stallworth sets out to infiltrate and expose the local Ku Klux Klan.
 He soon recruits a more seasoned colleague, Flip Zimmerman (Adam Driver), into the undercover investigation of a lifetime as the pair join forces to impersonate a new KKK member.
 Topher Grace co-stars as KKK Grand Wizard David Duke, on a mission to present a friendly, corporate face to the violent, racist organisation.

 - Spike Lee('Malcolm X', 'Jungle Fever', 'Do the Right Thing')